danielsaidi/website_danielsaidi/collections/_posts/2022/2022-11-16-using-complex-gestures-in-a-scroll-view.md

 ## Finding a workaround

 While `UIKit` has very granular gesture detection, `SwiftUI` is more limited.
-We can still do much of the same things, but with fewer tools.
-For instance, you can use a `DragGesture` with a `0` distance to detect `press` gestures.
-To detect `releases`, we can listen for the drag gesture to end.
+We can still do much of the same things, but with much fewer tools.

+For instance, you can use a `DragGesture` with a `0` distance to detect a `press` gesture, then listen for the drag gesture to end to detect a `release`.

-However, since long presses and drag gestures don't work in a `ScrollView`, the challenge is to find a way to detect some of these gestures in a way that doesn't mess with the scrolling.
+However, since long presses and drag gestures don't work in `ScrollView`, we must find a way to detect some of these gestures in a way that doesn't mess with the scrolling.

-After pondering this for a while and trying many non-working solutions, me and [Konstantin Zyryanov]({{page.konstantin}}) did realize that we have a way to detect that a view is being pressed - using a `ButtonStyle`.
+After pondering this for a while and trying many non-working solutions, me and [Konstantin Zyryanov]({{page.konstantin}}) did realize that we have another way to detect that a view is being pressed - using a `ButtonStyle`.

 For those of you who are unfamiliar with SwiftUI button styles, they let you change the style of a button depending on its `role` and `isPressed` state.
 For instance, this style changes the opacity of its `label`: